kubearmor/KubeArmor/documentation/security_policy_specification.md

 * Severity

   The severity part is somewhat important.
 You can specify the severity of a given policy from 1 to 10.
-This severity will appear in alerts.
+This severity will appear in alerts when policy violations happen.

   ```text
   severity: [1-10]